 In order to use Topicus KeyHub an account is necessary.
 There are two ways of obtaining an account: by manual registration or with an activation code.

 Both options are available on the login screen.

-In most cases an account for Topicus KeyHub can be registrered manually.
-Following the Register option on the screen a three-step workflow is presented to setup your account.
+In most cases an account for Topicus KeyHub can be registered manually.
+Following the Register option on the screen a three-step workflow is presented to setup an account.

 1.1.1.
 Step 1: Create account

 Every Topicus KeyHub account is validated against an existing 'user directory', most likely an LDAP or Active Directory.
 To create a new Topicus KeyHub account, the corresponding directory should be chosen first.
 In most cases only one option is available and the default selection will be the right one.